StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 }
 ```

-Finished!
+Once you're done modifying, Ctrl+O to save...
+Now you're finished!
 Now everytime you reboot or change SQM settings the performance tweak is retained!

 # Further Explanations
 If you are interested in more information please check out my wiki at https://wiki.stoplagging.com/books/technical-guides/page/sqm-with-nanopi-for-1-gbps-lines-with-openwrt#bkmrk-about-performance-tw